-- Breastmilk is all your baby needs for the first six months.
-After six months, begin offering your baby solid foods in addition to breastmilk. - Breastfed babies are healthy babies.
-Formula fed babies have more ear infections, diarrhea, and allergies.
-Formula fed babies are more likely to become overweight, obese, or develop diabetes.
+- Breastmilk is all your baby needs for the first six months. - Breastfed babies are healthy babies.
+Formula fed babies have more ear infections, diarrhea and allergies.
+Formula fed babies are more likely to become overweight, obese or develop diabetes. - Breastmilk is always clean, safe, and at the right temperature.

-- Breastmilk is always clean, safe, and at the right temperature. - Breastfeeding is good for you!
-It helps you recover faster from labor and delivery, and it may help you lose pregnancy weight faster. - Moms who breastfeed are less likely to develop diabetes, certain types of cancer, and heart disease. - Breastfeeding is convenient; it is easy to breastfeed away from home!
+- Breastfeeding is good for you!
+It helps you recover faster from labor and delivery, and it may help you lose pregnancy weight faster. - Moms who breastfeed are less likely to develop diabetes and certain types of cancer. - Breastfeeding is convenient; it is easier to breastfeed away from home.
 No bottles to carry and clean or formula to mix. - Breastfeeding is better for the environment.
-It does not need packaging, bottles, nipples, and soap for washing these items.
+It does not need packaging, bottles, nipples and soap for washing these items.